 He said Unilever was "nearly done" with a strategic review that is moving its portfolio away from mature, regional food brands to higher-growth, more profitable personal care brands with global consumer appeal.

 "We sold P.F.
-Chang's and Bertolli frozen food, Wishbone, Ragu - and we buy things like Kalina or Alberto Culver
+Chang's and Bertolli frozen food, Wishbone, Ragu - and we buy things like Kalina or Alberto Culver <ACV.N> which are in our strategic categories that we have globally."

 RUSSIA SALES GROWTH SLOWS